Snaacky/thewiki/docs/index.md

+---
+label: Index
+visibility: hidden
+---

 !!!
 Did you know TheIndex and TheWiki have a Discord server? discord.gg/snackbox !!!

 # Anime